Things To Do

 Bambara

-The largest ethnic group in Mali, known for their rich culture and agricultural practices.
+The Bambara people are the largest ethnic group in Mali, known for their rich traditions and cultural practices.

 Dogon